Wood cross-section prepared for xylological analysis

 Definition and origin of xylology

 However, xylology is not limited to descriptive analysis in the context of the art market.
-It is becoming a decisive tool for theauthentication of wooden objets d'artto date antique furniture, or to identify the wood species used in a sculpture.
-In this way, it responds directly to the needs of gallery owners, restorers, experts and art collectors wishing to secure the provenance of a work of art.
+It has become a crucial tool forauthenticating wooden art objects, dating antique furniture, and identifying the types of wood used in a sculpture.
+It thus directly meets the needs of gallery owners, restorers, experts, and art collectors seeking to verify the provenance of a work of art.

 Why xylology is essential to the art market